LCC-CIT/CS133JS-CourseMaterials/CS133JS_GettingStarted.md

 ### Instructor's Office Hours

-See the Moodle course page and the syllabus for the instructor's in-person and Zoom office hours.
+See the syllabus for the instructor's in-person and Zoom office hours.

 ### General Support
 Click on the Help link at the top-left of the Moodle course page for information on how to contact LCC technical support services.

-Support information is also available at [help.lanecc.edu](https://help.lanecc.edu/).
+Moodle and other technical support is also available at [help.lanecc.edu](https://help.lanecc.edu/).